rogerhoward/promdate/README.md

 ### deploy Promdate

-You may only need one instance of Promdate per cluster, but I'll leave that to you.
+You may only need one instance of Promdate per cluster.

 The important bits involved are: